 Depending on how your HVAC system is built, there may be two single capacitors or one dual capacitor in your outdoor unit.

 Systems requiring two single capacitors need a start capacitor and run capacitor to function properly.
-The start capacitor is designed to deliver the energy your AC’s motor requires to start the cooling cycle.
+The start capacitor is designed to deliver the energy your AC’s compressor motor requires to start the cooling cycle.
 That’s it.
 Once your unit gets that initial jolt, the run capacitor steps in.
 It stores and then releases the energy needed to keep the motor going and your AC blowing.

-If one of these capacitors fails, your technician may decide to replace both parts with a dual capacitor.
+If one of these capacitors fails, your HVAC technician may decide to replace both parts with a dual capacitor.

-A dual capacitor is like getting a combo pack of candy bars.
+A dual-run capacitor is like getting a combo pack of candy bars.
 The device performs the same job as both the start capacitor and run capacitor.
 It gives your unit that important initial spark and supplies a consistent flow of electricity to keep it running.
 Dual capacitors offer a lot more convenience.
 They save space in your HVAC unit and can be easier for HVAC technicians to replace.

 A Trane technician with a Trane air conditioning unit.

-• Your AC takes time to begin a cooling cycle or just won’t start at all
+• Your AC takes time to begin a cooling cycle or just won’t start at all.

-• Your AC randomly shuts off on its own
+• Your AC randomly shuts off on its own.

-• You can’t feel any cold air in your home while your AC’s running
+• You can’t feel any cold air in your home while your AC’s running.

-• Your AC is emitting a humming noise during operation
+• Your AC is emitting a humming noise during operation.

-• You notice smoke or detect a burning smell coming from your unit
+• You notice smoke or detect a burning smell coming from your unit.

-• Your energy bills are unreasonably high
+• Your energy bills are unreasonably high.

 How do you test an AC capacitor?